Ford Essex V4 engine: Technical details

 The Essex V4 is a 60° V4 engine with a cast iron cylinder block and heads.
 The engine block was just 20 in long.
-The heads are crossflows with 2 overhead valves per cylinder operated through pushrods and rocker arms by a single camshaft in the block.
+The engine uses crossflow cylinder heads with 2 overhead valves per cylinder operated through pushrods and rocker arms by a single camshaft in the block.
 Inlet valves had a diameter of 41 mm, while exhaust valves were 37 mm.

 All Essex V4s had the same 93.66 mm bore diameter, but the 1.7 L version had a stroke length of 60.35 mm and the 2.0 L version had a stroke length of 72.42 mm.
 Connecting rod lengths were the same, so the different displacements were achieved by changing the crankshaft throw lengths and the piston heights.
-The cylinder firing order was 1-3-2-4.
+The cylinder firing order was 1-3-4-2.

 The 1.7 L and 2.0 L engines in the Transit van had a standard compression ratio of 7.7:1.
 A ratio of 9.1:1 was standard for 1.7 L engines in passenger cars, while 8.9:1 was standard for 2.0 L engines in passenger cars and was optional for the 2.0 L in the Transit.
 Power output varied from 73 hp for the low-compression 1.7 L engine to 93 hp for the high-compression 2.0 L engine, while torque ranged from 100 lbft to 123.5 lbft.
 With the Essex V4 engine's Heron cylinder head design and bowl-in-crown pistons, different compression ratios were achieved with different cylinder heads.
 Low-compression cylinder heads such as the ones fitted to Ford Transits had shallow combustion chambers in them while high-compression heads were completely flat.

 To counteract the engine vibration inherent in a 60° V4, Ford added a balance shaft to the Essex V4.
 In the related Essex V6 these vibrations were less pronounced, so the V6 did not have a balance shaft.
 Even with the balance shaft, and notwithstanding Ford's promoting the V4-equipped Corsair as "The car that is seen and not heard", reviewers of V4-powered cars frequently commented on the engine's lack of smoothness.